JackSalloway/seros-interactive-map-client/README.md

   - A list of players that were present during the fight - each player has a name, a class, and an array of damage and healing values representing each turn of combat
   - A location that the combat instance is assocaited with
   - A timestamp that the combat instance was created at

-## Scripts

-This app was created using Create React App, so any scripts that come with that are included.

-In the project directory, you can run:

-### `npm install`

-Installs the relevant dependancies.

-### `npm start`

-Runs the app in the development mode with hot reloading enabled.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Relevant Links